FJWang01/WidebandISM/README.md

 Programmes within the "MMSP Sim/Generalised Pattern" utilise the loudspeaker directional impulse responses (DIRs) of Genelec 8020.
 The DIRs are extracted from the DirPat dataset.

 Details of the DirPat dataset can be accessed from https://opendata.iem.at/projects/dirpat .
-Measurement details are in the following publication
+Measurement details are in the following publication:

 M. Brandner, M. Frank, and D. Rudrich, “DirPat—Database and viewer of 2D/3D directivity patterns of sound sources and receivers,” Journal of the Audio Engineering Society, 2018. https://www.aes.org/e-lib/browse.cfm?elib=19538